This post may contain affiliate links. Please read our disclosure policy.

 - Olive Oil – Or your preferred cooking oil.

 - Seasoning – I season the chicken with an easy blend of paprika, cayenne, garlic powder, onion powder, dried thyme, basil, plus salt and pepper.
 It’s a variation of my homemade chicken seasoning (which also works great in this recipe).
-You can use just about any chicken spice or seasoning blend, though.
+You can use just about any chicken spice or seasoning blend, though, or borrow the spice combo from my Bang Bang chicken recipe if you want to switch things up.

 - Bacon – Streaky bacon is easiest to wrap around the chicken pieces.
 Slice the bacon in half before you start.